-During her time on the council, Cleta Winslow has garnered praise for her efforts to revitalize the historic neighborhoods that comprise District 4.
+During her tenure, Cleta Winslow has garnered praise for her efforts to revitalize the historic neighborhoods that comprise District 4.

-Winslow graduated from Tennessee State University with a bachelor's degree in Social Work.
+Cleta graduated from Tennessee State University with a Bachelor of Science degree in social work.
 She received her master's degree from the Clark Atlanta University School of Social Work.

-She has worked at the Carrie-Steele-Pitts Children's Home and been housing director for the Atlanta Urban League.
-Cleta also worked for the City of Atlanta as a Human Service Planner and as a Neighborhood Planning Unit (NPU) Coordinator in the Bureau of Planning.
+Professionally, Cleta has worked at the Carrie-Steele-Pitts Children's Home and served as housing director for the Atlanta Urban League.
+She also worked for the City of Atlanta as a Human Service Planner and as a Neighborhood Planning Unit (NPU) coordinator in the Bureau of Planning.

-Winslow has also been a member of the Police Pension Board, Charter Review Committee and a representative to the National League of Cities.
+Cleta served as a member of the Police Pension Board, Charter Review Committee and as a representative to the National League of Cities.

-Winslow serves as a board member of Comcare Housing and the Atlanta Urban League and is actively involved with the Georgia Women's Political Caucus, the Atlanta Urban League and the League of Women Voters.
+Winslow serves as a board member of Comcare Housing and the Atlanta Urban League.
+She is also actively involved with the Georgia Women's Political Caucus, the Atlanta Urban League and the League of Women Voters.